stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-But that's fine.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; __[Tim laughs]__

-So, theoretically, if we indeed had the power of Stellar Firma and we could just pump out planets willy-nilly because we felt like it, we would in theory also have the ability to create larger, more complex habitable objects.
+But that's fine. __[Tim laughs]__ So, theoretically, if we indeed had the power of Stellar Firma and we could just pump out planets willy-nilly because we felt like it, we would in theory also have the ability to create larger, more complex habitable objects.
 And in fact, a planet is a naturally occurring object, but it is not necessarily the best design.

 #### TIM